williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 Okta Admins admin can upload their own SAML certificates to sign the assertion for Outbound SAML apps and to sign the AuthNRequest and to decrypt assertion for Inbound SAML to accomodate legacy setups.

+**Note:** SAML SP is referred to as Inbound SAML, and SAML IdP is referred to as Outbound SAML.

 ## Prerequisite

 {% api_lifecycle ea %}